Skip to main content

 1. Competitor Connection Activity

-When a company starts engaging with — or following — your main competitors, it signals that they are actively evaluating solutions in your category.
-This is particularly powerful when it’s a new connection, not an existing relationship.
+When a company starts engaging with or following your main competitors, it means they’re actively evaluating solutions in your category.
+This is most telling when it’s a new connection, not an existing relationship.

 What to watch for: